 The Government reported to the Universal Periodic Review of Cambodia in 2014 that the Ministry of Social Affairs, Veterans and Rehabilitation and the National Council for Children have set up a working group to “initiate a Law on Child Protection”.
 We do not know if prohibition of corporal punishment is being proposed in this context.
 Under examination by the Human Rights Committee in 2015, the Government confirmed that the law allows parents “to administer minor corporal punishment on their children”.
 In 2018, the draft Law on Child Protection was still under discussions.

 The Action Plan to Prevent and Respond to Violence Against Children 2017-2021 committed to amending all relevant provisions to prohibit corporal punishment of children in all settings, in particular within the Civil Code and the Law on the Prevention of Domestic Violence and the Protection of Victims 2005, by 2019.
-We have no information on proposed Bills to that end.
+Review of the Law on the Prevention of Domestic Violence and the Protection of Victims 2005 has reportedly begun.
 Cambodia became a Pathfinder country with the Global Partnership to End Violence Against Children in 2019.
 This commits the Government to three to five years of accelerated action towards the achievement of Target 16.2 of the Sustainable Development Goals.

 Alternative care settings